What Is Lead Management? Definition, Process and Best Practices

 Lead management is the systematic process of capturing, tracking, qualifying, and nurturing potential customers from first contact through closed sale.
 It combines marketing and sales activities into a unified workflow that moves prospects through your pipeline with defined stages, ownership, and conversion goals.

-The process includes seven core components:
+The lead management process includes seven core components:

 • Lead generation: Attracting prospects through marketing activities and outbound efforts